 I’ve been seriously enjoying making my own home remedies.
 It’s amazing how much you can do with a few simple ingredients, and after I made my first batch of homemade cough syrup, I knew that I had to follow it up with homemade cough drops.
-I’m a huge believer in the power of cough drops on those nights when I can’t sleep for coughing so much.
+I’m a huge believer in the power of cough drops on those nights when I can’t sleep because of coughing so much.
 Bleh.

-Probably the biggest drawback with making home remedies however, is that it can get expensive really fast.
+Probably the biggest drawback with making home remedies, however, is that it can get expensive really fast.

 I tend to fight that tendency by using the most common ingredients I can.

 Would it be better to use coltsfoot and elderberry flowers?
 Theoretically, yes.
 But most of us don’t have those things sitting around in our pantries, nor can we pick them up at a local grocery store.
 And ordering specialty herbs gets expensive fast.